A 5-Day Hands-on Molecular Biology Techniques Workshop

 IITA Bioscience Center is currently hosting a training on Basic Hands-on Molecular Biology Techniques Workshop for National Agricultural Researchers (NARs) across Universities and Research Institutes in Nigeria and outside the country.
-The training, which was targeted at familiarizing students and researchers with the science of biotechnology through hands-on training, took place on 4–8 October, 2021 at the IITA Ibadan campus.
+The training, which was targeted at familiarizing students and researchers with the science of biotechnology through hands-on training at the IITA Ibadan campus.

 The new frontier for agricultural innovation is genome editing and IITA is already leading the way by using the technology to improve several crops.
 Principal Scientist and Deputy Director of IITA East Africa Hub, Dr Leena Tripathi revealed this during the Third Africa Biennial Biosciences Communication Symposium (ABBC), which took place in Pretoria South Africa, 29-30 August.